rrnyquist/ebenezer/_Scripture/ESV/51_Colossians.md

 Here there is not Greek and Jew, circumcised and uncircumcised, barbarian, Scythian, slave, free; but Christ is all, and in all. ^0311

-Put on then, as God’s chosen ones, holy and beloved, compassionate hearts, kindness, humility, meekness, and patience, ^0312
+Put on then, as God's chosen ones, holy and beloved, compassion, kindness, humility, meekness, and patience, ^0312

 bearing with one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you also must forgive. ^0313